Flotomate/product_docs/source/admin/it-infrastructure/credential-lib.rst

 3. Add a **Name** to the credential and select a Discovery Type which determines the authentication parameters.
-Now let’s understand the Discovery Types available with Flotomate:
+Now let’s understand the Discovery Types available with Motadata:

     **WMI (Windows Management Instrumentation):**